 Hunger can present differently in people.
 While many people don’t know this, stomach growling is actually an advanced hunger cue.
 Before you experience stomach growling (many people rarely feel it), you might notice lightheadedness, poor concentration, low energy, or thoughts of food.

 If you’re accustomed to eating very little during the day and often feel out of control around food all night, this is something to consider.
-Despite what diet culture might say, it is normal and necessary to eat throughout the day in order to meet our energy needs and maintain stable blood sugar.
-While some people tend to be naturally hungrier during the day while others are more interested in food in the evening — different people have different eating patterns! — this isn’t a license to skip meals or suppress hunger pangs.
+Despite what diet culture might say, it is normal and necessary to eat throughout the day to meet our energy needs and maintain stable blood sugar levels.
+While some people tend to be naturally hungrier during the day, others are more interested in food in the evening.
+Different people have different eating patterns! — This isn’t a license to skip meals or suppress hunger pangs.

-4. You haven’t fully habituated the food you’re bingeing.
+4. You haven’t fully habituated to the food you’re bingeing.

-If you’ve mostly legalized food and still find yourself bingeing one specific food, it’s possible that you simply haven’t habituated yourself to that specific food yet.
+If you’ve mainly legalized food and still find yourself bingeing on one specific food, it’s possible that you haven’t habituated yourself to that particular food yet.
 While I was going through my own recovery process, eating rice and bread was straightforward enough.
-But it took a lot longer for me to habituate myself to candy and potato chips, two of my most restricted (and loved) foods.
+But it took me a lot longer to habituate myself to candy and potato chips, two of my most restricted (and loved) foods.

-It’s also possible that you carry re4. strictive thoughts about the particular food in question (see my second point.)
-Some people feel out of control around food at even the mere whisper of restriction.
+It’s also possible that you carry restrictive thoughts about the particular food in question (see my second point).
+Some people feel out of control around food, even at the mere whisper of restriction.

-That said if you find yourself routinely binge eating some kind of nut butter or some other hyper-palatable and energy-dense food, it’s possible you’re not eating enough generally (see my first point.)
+That said, if you find yourself routinely binge eating some nut butter or some other hyper-palatable and energy-dense food, it’s possible you’re not eating enough generally (see my first point).

 5. The food you’re bingeing or eating past fullness is over-coupled

-As I mentioned, it’s common for foods to become over-coupled with other things in our lives.
-If you’re allowing yourself full unconditional permission to eat but still struggle around one or several specific foods, it’s possible the food is over-coupled with something else.
+As I mentioned, it’s common for foods to become overcoupled with other things in our lives.
+If you’re allowing yourself full, unconditional permission to eat but still struggle with one or several specific foods, the foods may be overcoupled with something else.
 In this case, eating more of the food in question may actually perpetuate the cycle rather than rectify it.

 6. Your eating pattern hasn’t changed

-I speak more about this in my book, Enjoy It All: Improve Your Health and Happiness with Intuitive Eating, but what I will say is this: categorizing foods as “regular” foods and “binge” foods is a form of restriction.
-If you only let yourself eat chocolate once per month, it’s likely you’ll feel out of control around it.
-If you allow yourself pasta but impose some sort of limit on it (e.g. time of day), you’re more likely to binge on it when presented with the opportunity.
+I speak more about this in my book, Enjoy It All: Improve Your Health and Happiness with Intuitive Eating, but here’s what I will say: categorizing foods as “regular” and “binge” foods is a form of restriction.
+If you only let yourself eat chocolate once per month, you’ll likely feel out of control around it.
+If you allow yourself pasta but impose some limit on it (e.g. time of day), you’re more likely to binge on it when presented with the opportunity.

 7. Slowing down brings up feelings of discomfort, sadness, anger, and fear

 So many people struggle with the concept of “relaxing” and really slowing down.
-Sometimes, slowing down can lead many of us to feel even more anxious.
+Sometimes, slowing down can make many of us feel even more anxious.
 We start thinking about our to-do lists and everything we need to get done.
-We worry about our children or significant others or parents or friends.
+We worry about our children, significant others, parents, or friends.
 For some people, the thought of really sitting down, consciously enjoying a meal, and eating until satisfaction can trigger dissociation.
 Others have difficulty being present with food and the emotions or sensations eating can provoke.
 This can lead to emotional eating or binge eating (or restriction — but that’s for another post.)

 8. Lacking clarity around food needs

-Adjacent to my seventh point and somewhat of a follow-up to my first and second points: we need to get clear on what we want in order to get satisfied with food.
-When you’re reaching for all the things and nothing seems to satisfy (which in turn can evolve into emotional eating and/or binge eating), it’s likely you aren’t clear on what it is that you really wanted or needed at the moment.
+Adjacent to my seventh point and somewhat of a follow-up to my first and second points: we need to get clear on what we want to get satisfied with food.
+When you’re reaching for all the things, and nothing seems to satisfy (which in turn can evolve into emotional eating and/or binge eating), likely, you aren’t clear on what it is that you really wanted or needed at the moment.

-Sometimes the clarity is food-specific (e.g. wanting a bowl of ice cream) and sometimes we want something else but gravitate toward food instead.
+Sometimes the clarity is food-specific (e.g., wanting a bowl of ice cream), and sometimes we want something else but gravitate toward food.
 To clarify, I don’t think there’s anything inherently wrong with using food to cope or heading toward food for comfort.
-It’s not the behaviours that concern me so much as it is the unmet needs and lack of satisfaction that remain when the food is gone.
-Getting clear about our needs with food (and otherwise) can help with feeling fulfilled instead of as though something is missing.
+It’s not the behaviours that concern me so much as the unmet needs and lack of satisfaction that remain when the food is gone.
+Getting clear about our needs around food (and otherwise) can help us feel fulfilled rather than as though something is missing.

 9. Going toward food for something food can’t satisfy

 Similar to my eighth point, binge eating or feeling generally out of control can also occur — even though you’ve legalized food — if you’re looking for food to satisfy something that it can’t.
 Food can become a stand-in for so many things (e.g. love, connection, a break, relief, friendship).
 Now, food can feel a lot like love when we’re deprived of connection and intimacy.
-There’s absolutely nothing wrong with that and I think it’s important to legalize eating as a strategy.
-But if what you need is rest or a break from work or human connection, it may not be available to deliver — which can leave us unsatisfied and eating past fullness in an attempt to get what’s missing.
+There’s absolutely nothing wrong with that, and I think it’s essential to legalize eating as a strategy.
+But if what you need is rest, a break from work, or human connection, it may not be available to deliver, which can leave us unsatisfied and overeating to get what’s missing.

-10. Part of us feels triggered by attempts to eat to satisfaction
+10. Some part of us feels triggered by attempts to eat to satisfaction

-Eating to satisfaction and getting our needs met with food can bring up all kinds of feelings and sensations.
-On one hand, stopping at comfortable fullness can trigger us due to previous life experiences, leading us to finish the meal regardless of how full we are.
-Sometimes the thought of feeling satisfied with food can feel overwhelming.
-There are a number of reasons why eating “normally” — that is, according to hunger, appetite, fullness, and satisfaction — actually trigger binge eating or unsupportive eating behaviours even when we are not physically, emotionally/mentally, or unconsciously restricting.
+Eating to satisfaction and getting our food needs met can bring up all kinds of feelings and sensations.
+On the one hand, stopping at comfortable fullness can trigger us due to past experiences, leading us to finish the meal even when we are full.
+Sometimes, the thought of feeling satisfied with food can feel overwhelming.
+There are some reasons why eating “normally” — that is, according to hunger, appetite, fullness, and satisfaction — actually triggers binge eating or unsupportive eating behaviours even when we are not physically, emotionally/mentally, or unconsciously restricting.

 Which of these points resonates most with you?